AmbireTech/ambire-constants/Readme.md

 ## About

-This repository contains the static files, shared between ambire-common, web and mobile wallets.
+This repository contains the static files, shared between `ambire-common` and the `web` and `mobile` wallets.

 ## Installation

 The project uses [Yarn](https://yarnpkg.com/).

-1. Make sure that you have NodeJS v16.14.0 installed.
+1. Make sure that you have `NodeJS v16.14.0` installed.
 2. In the root folder run `yarn install`

 ## Available Scripts